adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 • On a 10+, they take 1 less shock and may act normally.
 • On a 7-9, they take 1 less shock but are -1 forward.
 • On a miss, they take full shock and are either -1 ongoing (for the scene) or the MC holds one (MC’s choice).

-If, in taking shock, you are
 ```

 That feels a lot cleaner.
 Now how do we deal with shock?
 Harm in MH is healed via the Healing move:

 ```
+Healing
 When you take time to tend to your wounds, once per session you may heal 1 Harm.
 If someone else is there with you, tending to your wounds delicately and intimately – and perhaps with erotic subtext – you may heal an additional 1 Harm.
 ```